K2Lin-Daniel/K2Lin_Crypto_MKII/README.md

 Main function of this program ♪(´▽｀)

-which allows you to transmit confidential data in an insecure transmission environment.
+Which allows you to transmit confidential data in an insecure transmission environment.

+Want to know how it works?
+[Wikipedia](https://simple.wikipedia.org/wiki/RSA_algorithm)

+**AES symmetric encryption - with 256-bit encryption**

+Perfect for chatting with friends! (｡･∀･)ﾉﾞ

 Want to know how it works?
 [Wikipedia](https://simple.wikipedia.org/wiki/RSA_algorithm)